3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d02/instructor_notes/git_github.md

 ls -A
 ```

 We should see that there is now a hidden folder called `.git`.
 This is where all of the information about your project is stored.
-If you delete it, you will lose the project's history.
-This folder allows us to control the git flow using `git` commands.
+This folder allows us to control the git flow using `git` commands.  **If you delete it, you will lose your project's history.**

 #### Add a file